-Debt Refinancing

-The Company plans to refinance or retire its \$746.6 million of debt maturing in 2008 with proceeds from one or a combination of (i) new public debt or equity offering(s); (ii) bank financings; (iii) operating activities; and (iv) existing credit facilities.
-The Company is in the preliminary stages of planning for the refinancing of debt coming due in 2008.
-While an inability to repay these obligations would cause a material adverse change to the Company's financial condition the Company reasonably believes that it has the ability to refinance these obligations within the required timeframes, although there can be no assurances that the anticipated refinancings will occur.
+Debt Refinancing.
+The Company plans to refinance its \$300 million of debt maturing in 2008 with proceeds from one or a combination of the following sources: (i) new public debt; (ii) investments, loans or advances from Southern Union affiliates; (iii) bank financings; and (iv) operating activities.
+If the Company were unable to refinance these obligations, it would cause a material adverse change to the Company's financial condition.
+However, the Company reasonably believes that it has the ability to refinance these obligations within the required timeframes, although there can be no assurances that the anticipated refinancing will be completed on terms satisfactory to the Company.